fleetdm/fleet/docs/Using-Fleet/REST-API.md

 ### Modify query

-Returns the query specified by ID.
+Modifies the query specified by ID with the data submitted in the request body.

 `PATCH /api/v1/fleet/queries/{id}`